evanfp582/P2P_Fileshare/README.md

 Open a terminal and run one or more Downloader peers on a specific file.
 Sleep 1 second between Downloader peers.

-This 10 seconds is meant to allow you to view the starting allotment of file pieces on seeders using the prog command, or to delete the local copies of the input files to demonstrate that the P2P protocol allows downloaders to re-assemble the file just from seeders and the hash file even when the full file does not exist locally.
+This 10 seconds is meant to allow you to view the starting allotment of file pieces on seeders using the 'prog' command, or to delete the local copies of the input files to demonstrate that the P2P protocol allows downloaders to re-assemble the file just from seeders and the hash file even when the full file does not exist locally.

 **Test 1**